cybrwzrd/cyberwizard-blog/content/posts/the-wonderful-world-of-binary-hex-and-decimal.md

 relative = true

 +++
 In this post we'll learn about binary, hex, and decimal numbering systems.
-We'll learn what a 'base' is, as well as how to convert between different bases.
+We'll learn what a 'base' is, as well as how to convert these bases to decimal.
 We'll also look at why these different number systems are so useful, and some of their most common use cases.

 ## What's in a base?